 As our Director of Scientific Affairs and a registered dietitian, Dr. Mastaneh Sharafi is our resident resource for all things pregnancy nutrition-related.
 And just to put a finer point on it: Did we mention she’s expecting her second child?

 But she makes sure she gets more bang for her nutritional buck by meeting those calorie needs with nutrient-dense foods.
 “For example, one of my snacks is hard boiled eggs,” she says.
 “I really like it because it's a really good source of choline.”
-(Choline helps support your baby’s brain development.)*
+(Choline and folate help support your baby’s brain development.)*

 As for her other snacks?
 “A quarter cup of hummus—I eat it with cucumber or with baby carrots sometimes.
 I also have one cup of plain yogurt and I add some fruit.”